Jeff Witz, CFP®

 - What is the impact of income taxes?
 Income taxes can have a significant, negative impact on your investment results.
 For example, many high income individuals invest in municipal bonds because the interest from such bonds is generally exempt from federal income tax, and in some instances the interest is also exempt from state income tax.
 Qualified retirement plans, life insurance policies and annuity contracts are used to accumulate funds for retirement primarily because of their tax-advantaged nature.

 - What is the economic outlook?
-The state of the economy as a whole can cause investors to re-examine or change the mix of desired investments.
+According to the best stock apps research archives – the state of the economy as a whole can cause investors to re-examine or change the mix of desired investments.
 For example, during periods of high inflation, tangible assets such as real estate and precious metals have tended to produce nice results.
 During periods of stable or declining inflation, intangible assets such as stocks and bonds have done generally well.
 But keep in mind; while this has been the case historically, there is no guarantee that history will repeat itself.

 - Is the skill and knowledge needed to manage the investment available?
 An investor may not have the specialized skills and knowledge needed to properly select or manage an investment.
 In such instances professional investment advice, or investments where such advice is available, should be considered.

 - How much money is available for investment?
 The investment tools open to an investor can vary, depending on the amount of money available.
-For example, direct investment in the stock market can require a relatively large investment in order to provide needed diversification among a large number of stocks.
+For example, direct investment in the stock market or into altcoins in the recent Bitcoin era can require a relatively large investment in order to provide needed diversification among a large number of stocks.
 Many mutual funds and exchange traded funds (ETFs), however, provide diversification without the need for a large initial

 These questions are simply the starting point in developing an investment plan.
 By focusing on your own specific needs, goals and objectives, you can establish and maintain an efficient investment plan, even in periods of economic uncertainty.